NASCAR Cup Series at Talladega: Starting lineup, TV schedule for Sunday's race

 38. Kyle Larson, No. 5 Hendrick Motorsports Chevrolet

-This article originally appeared on Nashville Tennessean: NASCAR at Talladega: Starting lineup, TV schedule for Sunday's Cup race
+This article originally appeared on Oklahoman: NASCAR at Talladega: Starting lineup, TV schedule for Sunday's Cup race